28 Best Things to do in Salt Spring Island, BC

 The best way to experience Salt Spring Island is to rent a car and discover all of the local goodies along the quiet roads.
 One of the best stops is the Salt Spring Island Cheese Farm.

-Located at the end of a small winding road through the fields lies the farm with tons of cheese to sample!
-They specialize in handmade artisan goat cheeses with different flavours to choose from.
-Basil, garlic, chili, olive tapenade, flower, lemon pepper, truffle... what one would you pick?
+Located at the end of a winding road through a field, the cheese farm offers a variety of cheeses to sample.
+They craft handmade artisanal goat cheeses and offer an array of flavours.
+Basil, garlic, chilli, olive tapenade, lemon, pepper, truffle... what one would you pick?

-After your cheese tasting you can grab lunch at their cafe and sit in the beautiful courtyard.
+After your cheese tasting, grab lunch at their cafe and sit in the beautiful courtyard.
 The cafe is open during summertime and serves pizzas, sandwiches and salads.

 4. Taste local wines and have a picnic overlooking the vineyards